Tjibbe Veldkamp

 Veldkamp was born in Groningen and studied psychology at the University of Groningen.
-He became a scientist In 1988 someone suggested him to write children's books.
-In 1990 he turned to writing children's books; his first book, Een ober van niks, was published in 1992.
+He became a scientist.
+In 1988 someone suggested that he write children's books.
+It wasn't until he read The Marzipan Piglet by Russel Hoban that he knew he wanted to do something similar.
+So, in 1990 he turned to writing children's books; his first book, Een ober van niks [Dutch]translated to "A Waiter from Nothing", was published in 1992.
 He made this in collaboration with illustrator Philip Hopman.
 He also works with illustrator Kees De Boer.

 Since then, he combines writing books with writing for the Dutch Donald Duck magazine.
-Since 2001 he has been a full-time writer and translator.
+He's also been a full-time writer and translator since 2001.

 In 2009 he was awarded a Silver Griffel for Tiffany Dop, and in 2010 he was asked to produce the 2011 Kinderboekenweekgeschenk.

 In 2012, he translated Dav Pilkey's Captain Underpants series into Dutch.

+In 2024, the book De jongen die van de wereld hield (The Boy Who Loved the World) that Veldkamp created in collaboration with illustrator Mark Janssen was awarded the Woutertje Pieterse Prijs.

 Currently Tjibbe Veldkamp lives in Groningen.